OhmGun/CCDC-BlueTeam-ManualBook/README.md

-# CCDC-BlueTeam-ManualBook
+# CCDC BlueTeam Manual Book
 ## HandBook Blueteam

-# CCDC Blueteam Manual

 ## Pre-Competition Methodology

 The events that you will encounter in CCDC will be correlated to real paths attackers will take, but the competition is a bit gamified in order to present a challenge to both the blue team and red team.
 Many of the things you learn to defend systems in this competition will directly translate to real-world applicable cybersecurity skills.